-D. Short answer type questions.
+E. Short answer type questions.

 - 2. In lichens, as alga is green it makes food by photosynthesis and provides it to fungus, Whereas fungus provide shelter, water and minerals to the alga.
-Such an association is called symbiosis or symbiotic association. - 3.
+Such an association is called symbiosis or symbiotic association. - 2.
+We all eat food.
 Taking food and its utilisation by the organism is called nutrition.
 The components that provide nutrition are called nutrients of food.
-These are carbohydrate, proteins, fats, vitamins and minerals.
+These are carbohydrate, proteins, fats, vitamins and minerals. - 4.
+Rhizobium lives in the root nodules of leguminous plants and converts atmospheric nitrogen into soluble nitrates for them.
+This helps plants grow well and farmers need not to apply fertilisers.

-Stomata help in photosynthesis by taking carbon-dioxide and expelling oxygen and in respiration by taking oxygen and expelling carbon-dioxide.
+5. Stomata help in photosynthesis by taking carbon-dioxide and expelling oxygen and in respiration by taking oxygen and expelling carbon-dioxide.